red/red/red-system/library/curses/README.md

     `rebol.exe -s compile-examples.r`  Windows

-    This script buid all examples included in this directory.
+    This script builds all examples included in this directory.

 1. The resulting binaries are in `red-system/builds/`, go try them!